chriscalifornia88/Ironsworn-SRD/Ironsworn SRD.md

 * Dangerous (2 harm): An attack by a skilled foe or deadly creature, a nasty injury, or a demanding effort.
 * Formidable (3 harm): An attack by an exceptional foe or mighty creature, a serious injury, or an exhausting effort.
 * Extreme (4 harm): An overwhelming attack by a monster or beast, a grievous injury, or a debilitating effort.
-* Epic (5 harm): An attack by a legendary foe of mythic power, a horrific injury, or a consuming effort.
+* Epic (5 harm): An attack by a legendary foe of great power, a horrific injury, or a consuming effort.

 When you are fighting a foe, they inflict harm based on their rank.
 [Sample foes are found in part 5](#part-five-foes-and-encounters).